ctcl-bregis/ctclsite-python/config/projects/slag.md

 The project was started on January 24, 2024.

-The bot follows the [Privacy Policy](../../privacy) on this website.
+# Privacy Policy

+The data collected and how it is used is covered under the [Privacy Policy](../../privacy).